 Lois in Lois and Clark can't cook... as shown in one episode, at the end of which she inherits cookery talent from the ghost of a disgruntled housewife who possessed her.
 Cookery is never mentioned again.

-Averted once by 30 Rock.
-Liz is generally depicted as the independent-career-gal-living-off-fast-food type, but there was one episode ("The C Word") in which she baked cupcakes for the writers (and they apparently turned out all right).
+In 30 Rock, Liz is generally depicted as the independent-career-gal-living-off-fast-food type, but there was one episode ("The C Word") in which she baked cupcakes for the writers (and they apparently turned out all right).

-Debra of Everybody Loves Raymond fulfills Type 4; she's a traditional stay-at-home mom who happens to cook badly.
+Debra of Everybody Loves Raymond; she's a traditional stay-at-home mom who happens to cook badly.
 Of course, it's probably not quite as bad as her mother-in-law makes it out to be, but it's pretty bad.

 Former Borg drone Seven of Nine takes up cooking in the final season of Star Trek: Voyager as a symbol of her progression towards humanity.
 Captain Janeway on the other hand can never get the hang of her food replicator, even to make a decent cup of much-beloved coffee.